 of where to go; my suspicion is that

 most of the answer has been lying in

-our hands, un-noticed (for half a century or more) because it is no
+our hands, un-noticed (for a century or so) because it is no

 new yet takes much understanding, so that whatever else there may